DarienLibrary/website_content/content/_finished/reopening/reopening.md

 * No time limits for using the Library
 * Unlimited holds
 * Return items 24/7 through the materials handling system
+* Study rooms for individuals and small groups (added in July)
 * 60-minute computer access
 * The return of some seating throughout the building
 * No appointments needed to visit the Children’s Library